Sunday, 28 September 2014

 Two soft, rounded bags slapped his face and Kai Fook let himself be mesmerized by their scent and softness.
 They reminded him he hadn't had been in a soft bed nor hugged a soft body in months.
 Being a revolutionary had indeed taken a toll.

-If birds could talk, they would say Kai Fook winced all the way from whence the maiden found him.
+If birds could talk, they would say Kai Fook winced all the way from whence the maiden had found him.
 That's how uncomfortable he was and how his head hurt.

 Throughout the rescue, there were many moments where Kai Fook thought he would faint.
 But he was slapped back into consciousness by those soft, great smelling baubles.
 At times the slaps were real.
 "Get up!
 I can't be carrying all of you if you want to live!
 Shift your weight!"